Accepted Manuscript Types

 Co-authors Information: For a successful upload, you need to have the full name, affiliation, and emails of all authors.

-Candid reviewer: During manuscript submission, you are asked to candid at least one reviewer for your manuscript.
-You need to have the name, affiliation, and email for one reviewer.
+Suggested reviewer: During manuscript submission, you are asked to suggest at least two reviewers for your manuscript.
+You need to have the name, affiliation, and email for each reviewer.
 Make sure the reviewer of your choice is competent in the subject of your manuscript.
+Important Notice: The suggested reviewer must be willing to associate his name with the manuscript as reviewer and plus register with review recognition website such as Publons or other reviewer registration website.

 How to prepare the files:

-Please read carefully and prepare your files (especially the manuscript file) as instructed here.
+Please read carefully and prepare your files (especially the Manuscript Mani file) as instructed here.
 The manuscript that does not follow the format, will be returned to the author before undergoing any screening or review process.

 Your manuscript is a single file (a text file with embedded figures, tables etc.).
 You may either prepare your manuscript using a word processing program and save it as a .doc or .rtf file, remembering to insert your figures and tables into the document.